intel/linux-npu-driver/README.md

 * Non-root access to the NPU device

-To access the NPU device the user needs to be in "render" or "video" group (depending on system configuration)
+To access the NPU device the user needs to be in "render" or "video" group.
+Group depends on system configuration

 ```
 # Check user groups